-$$NL{i} = \frac{NN^{2}{}{i}}{NN{SUM}}$$ (5)
+$$NL_i = \frac{NN_i^2}{NN{SUM}}$$ (5)

-Every node uses neighbor level to decide if it is a critical node or not.
+Every node uses neighbor level periodically (once per checking period) to decide if it is a critical node or not.
 If a node detects that its neighbor level is lower than a pre-specified threshold, it regards itself as a critical node.
 A critical node will perform the backup operation to send to all connected neighbors the backup message containing the connected neighbor list.
 When a node j receives a backup message, it will check the neighbor list attached with the message.
 If there are any nodes not in j's neighbor list, node j would store them in the stock neighbor list.
+Stock neighbor list is different from the normal neighbor list.
 It keeps some spare nodes which can be used to avoid overlay partition.
 The capacity of stock neighbor list is bounded.
 When the stock neighbor list is full, FIFO (first-in-first-out) rule is used to replace nodes in the list.

-A node i in the system periodically sends a check message to all nodes in the stock neighbor list to request their connected neighbor lists.
-When a node j receives the check message, it would reply node i with its own neighbor list.
+A node i in the system periodically (once per discovery period) sends a discovery message to all nodes in the stock neighbor list to request their connected neighbor lists.
+When a node j receives the discovery message, it would reply node i with its own neighbor list.
 After receiving the neighbor list from node j, node i does nothing if: (a) none of the nodes in j's neighbor list is within i's AOI or (b) all nodes in j's neighbor list have already known by i.
 Otherwise, node i will add into its neighbor list the additional nodes that is not in i's neighbor list but is within i's AOI.
 Furthermore, node i will connect to the additional nodes immediately.
 By doing the operations mentioned above, potential overlay partition may be avoided.

-5 Simulation Results
+5. Simulation Results